wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 ```

 ### Set Up a Database with SQLite
 Create a new folder called `Data` within the root folder of the project.
-Inside this folder we will create two files.
+Inside this folder you will create two files.
 First one is the database model `Employee.cs`:

 ```cs
 namespace OktaMvcLogin.Data